lyrasis/cspace-converter/docs/CONVERTERS.md

 Each Authority to be generated using this profile needs an entry
 defining:

-- identifier_field: field used to generate the authority name / short_id
+- name_field: field used to generate the authority name / short_id
 - authority_type: the primary authority type i.e. Concept, Person etc.
 - authority_subtype: the authority subtype i.e. person, ulan_pa, person_shared